Bharath (actor)

-Bharath Srinivasan (born 21 July 1983), known professionally as Bharath, is an Indian actor, who works predominantly in Tamil cinema.
-He has mainly acted in Tamil films, along with few films in Malayalam, Hindi and Telugu.
+Bharath Srinivasan (born 21 July 1983), known professionally as Bharath, is an Indian actor, who works predominantly in Tamil cinema, along with few films in Malayalam, Hindi and Telugu.

 He made his acting debut in 2003 with S. Shankar's Boys.
-He then appeared in the Jayaraj-directed Malayalam vigilante film 4 the People (2004) which was a musical hit and a blockbuster in Kerala.
-Then, he played the negative character in Chellamae (2004).
+He made his Malayalam debut 4 the People (2004).
+Then, he played the antagonist character in Chellamae (2004).

-He received his breakthrough as the lead in the Tamil film Kaadhal (2004).
+He received his breakthrough as his first lead in the Tamil film Kaadhal (2004).
 Some of his other notable films include Pattiyal (2006), Em Magan (2006), Veyil (2006), Pazhani (2008), Kanden Kadhalai (2009), Vaanam (2011), Ainthu Ainthu Ainthu (2013) and Kaalidas (2019).

 Early and personal life

-Bharath was born as Bharath Srinivasan on 21 July 1983 in Trichy, Tamil Nadu, India.
+Bharath Srinivasan was born into a Tamil family on 21 July 1983 in Tiruchirappalli, Tamil Nadu, India.
 He is a trained dancer by profession and joined Swingers International Dance Club when he was 11 years old.
 He did his schooling at DAV Senior Secondary School, he's also a football fan.
 Bharath has a younger sister, Preethi.
 His mother tongue is Tamil.

 He married childhood friend Jeshly, a Malayali dentist based in Dubai, on 9 September 2013 in Chennai.
 He has twin boys who were born in August 2018.